Mobile TV Rocks!

 But once a critical mass of several million (several tens of million?) users has grown, and early broadcasters start to generate marketing, sales, and (admittedly modest) advertising revenues, then all broadcasters will be under pressure to figure out how to reformat and reformulate TV and radio programming specifically for mobile viewers/listeners.

-With the start of terrestrial digital TV broadcasting in Japan in 2005/2006, there will be even more impetus behind mobilizing TV programs and services, and the time, resources, and investment that MobiTV players commit now (and have committed until now) will, in all likelihood, be paid back handsomely.
+f terrestrial digital TV broadcasting in Japan in 2005/2006, there will be even more impetus behind mobilizing TV programs and services, and the time, resources, and investment that MobiTV players commit now (and have committed until now) will, in all likelihood, be paid back handsomely.

 Sure, the Japanese MobiNet players can be criticized for playing around with toy TV mobiles today.
 But in the not too-distant future, those toys will mature into fully defined mobile TV handsets boasting revenue-generating services combining that combine digital broadcasting, 3G network feedback, and marketing and sales that will blow the socks off of anything elsewhere.